 In 2015, we received funding from the Great Lakes Protection Fund to expand our efforts to activate ag retailers as change agents for targeted water quality improvements.
 Through our communications and outreach, ag retailers across the GLB have become more aware of how they can play a role in solutions for nutrient, pesticide and sediment issues.

 Funding from the National Fish and Wildlife Foundation in 2015 and currently, the Great Lakes Restoration Initiative, has allowed PARM to offer ag retailer participants in four priority watersheds in Ohio an incentive to get customers to try variable rate technology (VRT) – or applying fertilizers according to soil test needs.
-Ag retailers can offer up to 100 free VRT acres per customer, and to date, we have distributed over 20,000 acres and counting!
+Ag retailers can offer up to 100 free VRT acres per customer, and to date, we have distributed over 26,500 acres and counting!
 We are working to expand the incentive to other Midwest regions.

 In 2018, through funding from the McKnight Foundation and Clean Lakes Alliance, we broadened our reach to ag retailers within the Upper Mississippi River Basin.
 The team is currently gathering baseline beneficial product and service sales data in the area through annual surveys.
 We are also developing educational resources and tools specific to the Blue Earth River (MN) and Yahara River Watersheds (WI) to help ag retailers and their customers understand how different products and services can address water quality concerns.
 PARM is also piloting a Cover Crop Incentive Program in both watersheds with hopes to expand the program to our retail participants in the Great Lakes in the near future.

-In 2018, PARM’s 90 ag retailer participants representing over 5.3 million acres in the Great Lakes and Mississippi River Basins contributed to reducing more than 5.8 million pounds of total phosphorus losses, one million pounds dissolved reactive phosphorus and 54 million pounds of total nitrogen losses from entering waterways.
-PARM continues to identify profitable ag retail products and services that help to reduce phosphorus and nitrogen loading.
+In 2018, PARM’s 90 ag retailer participants representing over 5.3 million acres in the Great Lakes and Mississippi River Basins contributed to reducing more than 6.4 million pounds of total phosphorus losses, 1.2 million pounds dissolved reactive phosphorus and 59 million pounds of total nitrogen losses from entering waterways.
+PARM continues to identify profitable ag retail products and services that help reduce phosphorus and nitrogen loading.
 These products and services include cover crops, precision agriculture like VRT, applying nutrients within the root zone of the plant and light incorporation of broadcast fertilizer.